RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 For example, the following command would replace the cm certificate with the private key "key.pem" and the certificate file "cluster.pem"

    ```bash

 rladmin cluster certificate set cm certificate_file cluster.pem key_file key.pem

    ```

-## How to update SSL/TLS certificates in earlier version of RS

-{{% warning %}}The new certificate replaces the equivalent certificate on all nodes in the cluster.
-Existing certificates are overwritten.{{% /warning %}}

-- Use the REST API to replace the certificate:

-    ```bash

-    curl -k -X PUT -u "<username>:<password>" -H "Content-Type: application/json" -d '{ "name": "<cert_name>", "key": "<key>", "certificate": "<cert>" }' https://<cluster_address>:9443/v1/cluster/update_cert

-    ```

-    Where:

-    - cert_name - The name of the certificate to replace:
-        - For management UI: `cm`
-        - For REST API: `api`
-        - For database endpoint: `proxy`
-        - For syncer: `syncer`
-    - key - The contents of the *_key.pem file

-    {{% tip %}}The key file contains `\n` end of line characters (EOL) that you cannot paste into the API call.
-You can use `sed -z 's/\n/\\\n/g'` to escape the EOL characters.{{% /tip %}}

-    - cert - The contents of the *_cert.pem file

-    The certificate is copied automatically to all nodes in the cluster.

-When you upgrade RS, the upgrade process copies the certificates on the first upgraded node to all of the nodes in the cluster.

 ## TLS Protocol and Cipher Configuration